 RICE stands for Rest, Ice, Compression and Elevation.
 These four indicates measures taken in the acute setting of injury.

 The purpose of RICE therapy is to reduce pain, bleeding and ultimately swelling.
 Too much swelling interferes with healing [Body has to work to reduce swelling in addition to the original healing process], can lead to complications like skin blisters and compartment syndrome.
-Swelling can also result in definitive treatment by few days.
-For example fracture fixation cannot be performed unless swelling has reduced because edematous tissue cannot be sutured back in place.
+Swelling can also result in definitive treatment by a few days.
+For example, fracture fixation cannot be performed unless swelling has reduced because edematous tissue cannot be sutured back in place.

 It must be understood that RICE therapy is just a first aid kind of stuff in acute injuries or part of treatment protocol but not definitive treatment in itself.
 However many minor injuries heal with RICE therapy alone.

-RICE is beneficial in closed fractures, sports injuries, and other soft tissue afflictions like muscle spasms, tendonitis and degenerative injuries.
+RICE is beneficial in closed fractures, sports injuries, and other soft tissue afflictions like muscle spasms, tendonitis, and degenerative injuries.
 Ice component of RICE therapy cannot be applied to open injuries [injuries with an external wound] but other components can.

 RICE therapy should begin as soon as possible and continue till either healing of injury in minor injury cases or till professional health advice is sought.

-Minor injuries would heal in few days.
+Minor injuries would heal in a few days.
 Serious injury may warrant seeing a health professional.
 In such you need to not walk around or put weight on your ankle.

 Many aids can help you to provide rest to the part.
 Splints, walking supports like crutches to keep foot off the ground are such examples.
 In case of injury to the back, rest is provided by lying down so that load is off the spine.

-Without rest, continual strain on the injured tissue leads to further increase in inflammation and chances of further injury, eventually making healing of tissue prolonged.
+Without rest, the continual strain on the injured tissue leads to a further increase in inflammation and chances of further injury, eventually making healing of tissue prolonged.
 Sometimes, the healing could be inefficient leading to abnormal repair or chronic inflammation

-Ice, by virtue of its coldness helps to reduce reducing the inflammation and pain associated with heat generated by increased blood flow to the injured site.
+Ice, by virtue of its coldness, helps to reduce reducing the inflammation and pain associated with heat generated by increased blood flow to the injured site.
 Ice is applied for about 20 minutes every hour.
-Ice should not be applied directly to skin and should be placed in towel or polythene or some other material to act as shield between ice and skin.
+Ice should not be applied directly to the skin and should be placed in towel or polythene or some other material to act as a shield between ice and skin.
 This is done to prevent injuries caused by direct contact of ice with skin.
 Readymade icepacks are very good for this and less messy.